-Philip von der Meden graduated from Bucerius Law School in Hamburg and Gonville & Caius College in Cambridge.
-He holds a PhD in philosophy of law from Bucerius Law School for which he had been awarded a scholarship by the German National Academic Foundation.
-During his time as a PhD student, he also studied philosophy.
+Philip von der Meden graduated from Bucerius Law School in Hamburg and studied law at Gonville & Caius College in Cambridge.
+He holds a PhD from Bucerius Law School for which he had been awarded a scholarship by the German National Academic Foundation.

 Dr. von der Meden started his career as a criminal defence lawyer in a medium-size law firm, before he founded FHM together with Michael Fuhlrott and Mayeul Hiéramente.
 He is a Certified Specialist for Criminal law (Fachanwalt für Strafrecht) and is the author of a variety of publications in that field.